Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/sleighwell/rules/_index.md

 {{% rules-block id="objective" heading="Objective" icon="objective" icontint="lightblue" %}}

-During the game, you'll deliver presents to houses.
+In this game you deliver presents to houses.
 The game ends when ...

 * You've managed to score _all houses_ (in the deck)!
 * Or it's impossible to do so (most likely because everyone is out of tiles).

-Sum the stars on the houses you scored: that's your final score!
+Sum the stars on the houses you scored: that's your final score.

 If you scored **all houses**, you've beat the game and have proven yourself worthy Santa Clauses!